MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     The email or meeting is connected to the selected record and saved to the CRM.
 The **Connected to** card shows the connected record and its type.

 > [!NOTE]
-> - If your administrator has enabled capability to save all attachments by default, the eligible attachments are saved to the CRM.
+> - If your administrator has enabled the capability to save all attachments by default, the eligible attachments are saved to the CRM automatically.
 > - If your administrator has disabled the capability to save attachments or turned off the capability to save all attachments by default, attachments are not saved to the CRM.

 ## Save Outlook activities through quick CRM actions in email banners